LynnHaDo/Health-Expense-Prediction/README.md

 <img src = "img/cond_resid_age.png" width = "400px" />

-4. Equal variance of residuals: The variance of the residuals for each smoker group indicates the equal variance condition satisfaction since the standard deviations are roughly similar (ratio = 1.19).
+4. Equal variance of residuals: The variance of the residuals for each smoker group indicates the equal variance condition satisfaction since the standard deviations are roughly similar (ratio = 1.22).

 <img src = "img/ev.png" width = "400px"/>

-4. Outliers: Across all metrics for identifying outliers, we observe the same pattern: there are many points above the cutoff line y-intercepting at 0.0075 in the Leverage plot which we suspect to be outliers.
+4. Outliers: Across all metrics for identifying outliers, we observe the same pattern: there are many points with exceptionally high `y`.

 <img src = "img/leverage.png" width = "400px"/>

+For leverage, there are many points above the cutoff line y-intercepting at 0.0075 in the Leverage plot which are detected to be outliers.

 <img src = "img/studentized.png" width = "400px"/>

+Same for studentized, there are many studentized residuals that are larger than 2.

 <img src = "img/cook.png" width = "400px"/>

+The Cook's distance plot helps us gain more insight into the points that if omitted from the model, will have the most effect.

+It's definitely an issue we will need to examine.

-5. Normal distribution of residuals: Looking at the distribution of the residual, the plot looks quite symmetric.
-There is right-skewness present in the plot, which we will attempt to transform to meet this condition.
+5. Normal distribution of residuals: Looking at the distribution of the residual, the plot looks right-skewed, which we will attempt to transform to meet this condition.

 <img src = "img/cond_normal.png" width = "400px"/>